 - Feelings of guilt or shame after overeating

 - Repeatedly eating abnormally large amounts of food

 If you think you may have binge eating disorder, your first step is to schedule an initial assessment at Melrose Center.
 You’ll meet with one of our licensed psychologists and/or a primary care clinician.
 We provide initial assessments at all of our locations.

 During the appointment, we’ll ask you about your symptoms, listen to your concerns and answer any questions you might have.
 At the end of the assessment, we’ll be able to determine your diagnosis and recommend a binge eating disorder treatment program accordingly.
 If you do need treatment, a care manager will help you schedule your next appointments at Melrose.

-Our binge eating disorder program helps address bingeing and other negative behaviors.
+The binge eating disorder program helps address bingeing and other negative behaviors.
 It doesn’t focus on weight loss.
-Instead, we help you learn important skills so you can make the lifestyle changes needed to lose weight in the future.
+Instead, we help you learn important skills so you can make positive lifestyle changes.

 If this is your first time talking about your binge eating symptoms, you’ll need to schedule an initial assessment.
 During an initial assessment, you’ll talk to one of our licensed psychologists about your concerns, questions and symptoms.
 At the end of the assessment, we’ll determine if you have an eating disorder and talk to you about next steps.